Jwuthri/ai-safety-eval-dash/backend/notebooks/README.md

 - **Evaluation Cells**: Commented out by default (costs money!)
 - Look for `⚠️ COSTS MONEY` warnings before uncommenting

+### Clean Output

+When running evaluations with `show_progress=True`, logs are automatically suppressed to keep the rich progress display clean.
+Only WARNING and ERROR logs will appear.

 ### Evaluation Tips

 1. **Start Small**: Test with 3-5 scenarios first